 One of the following (minimum scores):

-- Four consecutive years of full time education in English in Canada immediately prior to attending UBC
+- four or more consecutive years of recognized, full-time education in English within Canada immediately prior to attending UBC

-- Four consecutive years of full time education in English in a country other than English where English is the primary language immediately prior to attending UBC
+- four or more consecutive years of full-time education in English in a country other than Canada where English is the principal language.
+These four years must be immediately prior to attending UBC

 - A 70% grade or better on the provincial examination portion of BC English 12 or the equivalent